About

 Privacy

-Anonymous aggregate data will be available on OSF, where the study protocol is registered.
+Anonymous aggregate data will be made available on our Open Science Framework (OSF) project page upon study completion.
 Individual responses to e-Delphi rounds will be anonymous at the source level by the platform used.